Help to control your cholesterol levels

 - Colesevelam Hcl (WelChol®)

-The following triglyceride-lowering drugs have mild LDL-lowering action, but data doesn’t support their use as an add on to statins.
+The following triglyceride-lowering drugs have mild LDL-lowering action, but data doesn’t support their use as an add-on treatment to statins.

 Fibrates are especially good for lowering triglyceride (blood fat) levels and have a mild LDL-lowering action.